-Purpose: Prepare your business for shipping within the EU post Brexit.
-The transitional period ends and the UK officially leaves the EU in January 2021.
+Purpose: Prepare your business for shipping to the EU from 1 January 2021.

 Every business moving goods between the UK and the EU will require an EORI number starting with GB.
 An Economic Operator Registration and Identification Number (EORI) is 12-digits long and begins with the country code of your registered country.

 To apply for an EORI number for a UK business, go here.

 Once you have obtained your EORI number, it's essential you include it in your Sendcloud account details.
 This will ensure that all of your customs declarations contain your EORI number when created through Sendcloud.

 To add your EORI number, log in to your Sendcloud account and go to Settings > Addresses.
 Fill it in the appropriate field and press Save.
 For more help, see our dedicated article.

 While the UK was part of the EU, it was not required to declare goods at the customs border when importing and exporting.
 You are now be required to present customs documents for all of your shipments outside of the UK, even though the agreement refers to 'zero tariffs.'

 In some cases customs duties may not be applied to goods which fulfil all necessary "rules of origin" requirements.
 However, VAT will still be levied.

 You will need to submit either a CN22, CN23 or commercial invoice for your shipments depending on your chosen shipping carrier and the weight and value of your products.
 If you are exporting items that require a license you need to include a C and E83A ‘Exported by post under HMRC Control’ label.